Is Elon Musk's Supercomputer Giving Memphis Cancer?

 When you attribute Southwest Memphis’s health crisis to an 18-month-old facility, you implicitly absolve the decades of industrial pollution that actually created it.
 You shift focus from the Valero refinery, the Superfund sites, the sterilisation plants, and the systematic decision-making that turned this neighbourhood into what activists correctly call a “sacrifice zone.”

 You also make the problem seem more tractable than it is.
 If xAI is the cause, then shutting down xAI is the solution.
-But if the cause is cumulative exposure from dozens of facilities over generations, combined with housing policy, healthcare access, and social determinants of health, then the solution is far more complicated - and far more expensive - than making Elon Musk the villain.
+But if the cause is cumulative exposure from dozens of facilities over generations, combined with housing policy, healthcare access, and social determinants of health, then the solution is far more complicated, and far more expensive, than making Elon Musk the villain.

 There’s also a credibility problem.
 When environmental advocates make claims that don’t hold up to scrutiny, it gives ammunition to the people who want to dismiss all environmental concerns as hysteria.
 Every time someone says “xAI gave my neighbourhood cancer” when the data clearly shows that cancer risk was already 4x higher a decade ago, it makes it easier for the next polluter to wave away legitimate complaints.